VadimLedvanov/VadimLedvanov/README.md

 ###
 ⚡ Fun fact: when I was 8, I killed my homemade hamster.
-😄 Pronouns: "A lot needs to be sacrificed to achieve a good result" 💬 Ask me about: tg - @ledvanov

 <!--
 **VadimLedvanov/VadimLedvanov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.